Herbert

 vaporizer technology, specifically, to a dual-chamber vaporizer

-construction adapted to minimize the adverse effects of fractional
+construction adapted to minimize the adverse effects of

-perform satisfactorily for alcohol/water fuels down to about 90
+been found to perform satisfactorily for alcohol/water fuels

-proof, particularly where the fuel is of substantially pure
+down to about 90 proof, particularly where the fuel is of

-keeping the fuel free of solutes has proved to be a problem of
+excellent solvents, keeping the fuel free of solutes has proved

-This problem of solutes or fuel contamination has been found to be
+This problem of solutes or fuel contamination has been found to

-of substantial importance in connection with the commercial
+be of substantial importance in connection with the commercial

 exploitation of internal combustion steam technology.
 Although

-high purity alcohol fuels are readily available, the cost of these
+high purity alcohol fuels are readily available, the cost of

-produced under less exacting and controlled conditions.
+fuels produced under less exacting and controlled conditions.

 The impact of the solutes problem is further accentuated when it

-is realized that many of the potential users of the alcohol-based
+is realized that many of the potential users of the

-internal combustion steam engine, e.g. farmers, are persons who
+alcohol-based internal combustion steam engine, e.g. farmers,

-their consumption as well as others in their locale.
-Fuels from
+manufacture fuel for their consumption as well as others in

-such indigenous and varied sources characteristically contain
+their locale.
+Fuels from such indigenous and varied sources

-higher impurity concentrations.
+characteristically contain higher impurity concentrations.

 Even where uncontaminated fuel is available, the problems of

-fractional distillation again surface when operating with fuels of
+fractional distillation again surface when operating with fuels

-alcohol concentrations.
+reductions in alcohol concentrations.

 It will be appreciated, therefore, that the improvements in